cjacker/opensource-toolchain-bouffalo-lab/README.md

 Bouffalolab bl_iot_sdk support BL602 Wi-Fi/BLE Combo RISC-V based Chip and BL70X Zigbee/BLE RISC-V based Chip.

-The full [bl_iot_sdk](https://github.com/bouffalolab/bl_iot_sdk) will occupy 14G disk space since it contains all prebuilt toolchains for Windows / MacOSX (ARM and X86) and Linux (ARM and X86).
-If the bandwidth and disk space is not a issue for you, you can `git clone https://github.com/bouffalolab/bl_iot_sdk` directly, since all toolchains included, it will be easy to use.
+The full [bl_iot_sdk](https://github.com/bouffalolab/bl_iot_sdk) will occupy 9G disk space since it contains all prebuilt toolchains for Windows / MacOSX (ARM and X86) and Linux (ARM and X86).
+If the bandwidth and disk space is not a issue for you, you can `git clone https://github.com/bouffalolab/bl_iot_sdk` directly, since all toolchains included in git, it will be easy to use.

 I suggest use [bl_iot_sdk_tiny](https://github.com/bouffalolab/bl_iot_sdk_tiny)